swiss-ai-center/a-guide-to-mlops/presentation/README.md

 Speaker notes:

 This is the path from notebook to production.

+MLOps draws inspiration from software and DevOps best practices.
+It adapts these practices to the world of machine learning.
+It improves the management and quality of machine learning projects.
 -->

 The solution: **MLOps**

-➡️ Draw inspiration from Software and DevOps best practices
+-   Software and DevOps best practices

-➡️ Adapting these practices to the world of machine learning
+-   Adapted to machine learning

-➡️ Improve the management and quality of machine learning projects
+-   Improves management and quality

 ![bg right:40% 110%](./images/mlops-venn-diagram.svg)